AI systems already predict migraines and help to choose the best coffee, what else can they do in the future?

 The rise of voice assistants such as Siri and Google assistant has occurred due to the advancement of NLP technology.

-NLP now crosses the boundaries of human-machine communication and helps to bridge the gap between what we say and what the computer understands.
+Natural language processing now crosses the boundaries of human-machine communication and helps to bridge the gap between what we say and what the computer understands.
 Many application developers use advanced NLP techniques in their applications and develop innovative applications.

 Hello, Barbie is a doll who listens and responds to the child, helping to improve the child’s engagement with the baby.
 When a child speaks something, the data is sent to the company’s servers, where NLP algorithms understand the message and select the most appropriate response from a collection of 8,000 pre-recorded responses.
 Answers to common specific questions such as: What is your favorite Barbie food?
 Are stored in the doll to shorten the response time.